 The Au Pair should be supporting you with childcare, more than helping with any housework.
 The housework element of their tasks is usually no more than 20%.

-The Au Pair must be given enough time to attend a language course (normally a couple of hours a 1-3 mornings per week in term time).
+The Au Pair must be given enough time to attend a language course (normally a couple of hours a 1-2 mornings per week in term time).
 Remember that au pairs are learning English and are not yet fluent in English!
 You might find the British Council’s guide on English levels helpful.

-Au Pairs are not permitted to have sole care of a babies/toddlers under the age of 3 years.
+Our Heavenly au pairs are not permitted to have any sole care of a babies/toddlers under the age of 3 years.
 For children aged 2-3 yrs ad hoc and limited babysitting may be possible for evenings, once the little one is asleep and only when the au pair is fully trained up and accepts this responsibility.
 Furthermore, au pairs are not to have regular sole care of pre-school aged children, as they simply do not have training or experience to do this safely.
 If you require this then you should engage a Nanny.
 Please visit our Nanny page for more details about our Heavenly Nannies & Junior Nannies.

 A basic outline of duties, hours and conditions should be agreed to before the Au Pair arrives.
 This should be set out in the initial Letter of Invitation – this is the means by which you offer your Au Pair the position, and is drafted for you by the Heavenly Team.